 - The project has started

 - There is a contract between the sponsor/customer and the grant recipient/applicant for the construction or reconstruction of a ship, or for the construction of a floating and moving offshore construction as part of a shipbuilding innovation project.

 - The sponsor/customer has made one or more payments for the execution of the activities described in the contract.

 - There is an impact on the environment

-- Applications will be handled in accordance with the first-come-first-serve principle.
+- Applications will be handled in accordance with the tender principle.